 If you find your SOW project work increasing in your company, take a step back and look at your processes to evaluate the pros and cons of having all of it run out of one place.
 It may be something that you may not even know that you wanted – or needed!

-This blog was written by Cindi Wineburg.
-Cindi is the Senior Program Manager at a global information and technology services company in Plymouth Meeting.
+About the Author: Cindi Wineburg is the Senior Program Manager at a global information and technology services company in Plymouth Meeting.
 Cindi is responsible for not only SOW, but for staff augmentation, independent contractors and direct hire.
 Cindi holds a degree in Business Administration from Drexel University and has been working in the staffing industry for almost 20 years.
 Prior to this role, Cindi worked as a program manager for a healthcare technology company in Malvern, PA.